Actipro/WPF-Controls/Documentation/topics/gauge/circular-gauge-features/frames.md

 When the built-in background types are not flexible enough to achieve the look desired, a custom `Geometry` or `ImageSource` can be used.

-When [BackgroundType](xref:@ActiproUIRoot.Controls.Gauge.Primitives.CircularGaugeBase.BackgroundType) is set to to [CustomBackgroundGeometry](xref:@ActiproUIRoot.Controls.Gauge.CircularBackgroundType.CustomBackgroundGeometry), then the `Geometry` specified by [BackgroundGeometry](xref:@ActiproUIRoot.Controls.Gauge.Primitives.CircularGaugeBase.BackgroundGeometry) is used when rendering the background.
+When [BackgroundType](xref:@ActiproUIRoot.Controls.Gauge.Primitives.CircularGaugeBase.BackgroundType) is set to [CustomBackgroundGeometry](xref:@ActiproUIRoot.Controls.Gauge.CircularBackgroundType.CustomBackgroundGeometry), then the `Geometry` specified by [BackgroundGeometry](xref:@ActiproUIRoot.Controls.Gauge.Primitives.CircularGaugeBase.BackgroundGeometry) is used when rendering the background.

 > [!NOTE]
 > Custom geometries will be automatically centered and scaled to fit inside the gauge control.

-When [BackgroundType](xref:@ActiproUIRoot.Controls.Gauge.Primitives.CircularGaugeBase.BackgroundType) is set to to [CustomBackgroundImage](xref:@ActiproUIRoot.Controls.Gauge.CircularBackgroundType.CustomBackgroundImage), then the `ImageSource` specified by [BackgroundImageSource](xref:@ActiproUIRoot.Controls.Gauge.Primitives.CircularGaugeBase.BackgroundImageSource) is used when rendering the rim.
+When [BackgroundType](xref:@ActiproUIRoot.Controls.Gauge.Primitives.CircularGaugeBase.BackgroundType) is set to [CustomBackgroundImage](xref:@ActiproUIRoot.Controls.Gauge.CircularBackgroundType.CustomBackgroundImage), then the `ImageSource` specified by [BackgroundImageSource](xref:@ActiproUIRoot.Controls.Gauge.Primitives.CircularGaugeBase.BackgroundImageSource) is used when rendering the rim.

 ## Glass Effect